Psychological Elder Abuse

 Limiting their choices and freedoms so that they are no longer independent.

-Like physical elder abuse, psychological and verbal abuse can occur for many reasons.
+Like physical abuse, psychological and verbal abuse can occur for many reasons.

 Mental Illness and/or Substance Abuse

-Psychological elder abusers also often have mental health or substance abuse problems, and may be verbally and psychologically abusive to others besides the older adult, such as other family members.
+Psychological abusers of the elderly also often have mental health or substance abuse problems, and may be verbally and psychologically abusive to others besides the older adult, such as other family members.

 Longstanding Patterns of Abuse

-In some cases psychological abuse simply reflects longstanding patterns of conflict resolution in which some families resort to psychological or verbal abuse rather than talk out their problems.
+In some cases this abuse simply reflects longstanding patterns of conflict resolution in which some families resort to psychological or verbal abuse rather than talk out their problems.

 We are Working to End Psychological Elder Abuse